anngroong/podcasts/content/episode/361-dziunik-aghajanian-iran-shuts-zangezur-corridor-talk-trade-routes-accountability-in-foreign-intel-service-georgia-azerbaijan-elections.md

 ## Thoughts from the Participants
-* **Dziunik**: Everyone should see [«Անավարտ մարտը»](https://www.youtube.com/watch?v=R-UYAcjnfAg), a documentary on ethnic cleansing of Artsakh, which I see on Artsakh Independence day Sep.
+* **Dziunik**: Everyone should see [«Անավարտ մարտը»](https://www.youtube.com/watch?v=R-UYAcjnfAg), a documentary on the ethnic cleansing of Artsakh, which I saw on Artsakh's Independence day, Sep.
 2.
 * **Hovik**: Do not let Azerbaijan greenwash the ethnic cleansing of Artsakh.
 Ask your representatives to disclaim, and protest and not attend #COP29.
 Also, do not believe that moving Armen Ashotyan to house arrest means he is free.
 Remain vigilant about political prisoners in Armenia.